koengr/QCforBusiness/_essentials/applications-overview.md

 See also:

-- [MinutePhysics has a fantastic (but technical!) explainer of Shor’s algorithm](https://www.youtube.com/watch?v=lvTqbM5Dq4Q).
+- (Youtube, technical) [MinutePhysics explains Shor’s algorithm](https://www.youtube.com/watch?v=lvTqbM5Dq4Q).

 - Nature feature article: [The race to save the Internet from quantum